 Confusion happens to all of us when we try to keep everything in our brains.
 You’re probably tired of me harping about lists, especially if you’re not a list person.
 In the re-launch segment of “Today’s Home,” I stressed the importance of using the Homeowner Surveys to help you select products.
 Last week, I talked about remodeling priorities which includes making lists.
-Here’s a recap of the basic priorities you have when you’re in the “thinking about remodeling” phase of your project:
+Here’s a recap of the basic priorities you have when you’re in the “thinking” preparation for home remodeling:

 - What do you want to achieve with your remodeling project?